gch1p/mmga/README.md

 ```
 ./mmga flash-stage2
 ```
+This may take a while, please don't interrupt and let it finish.

-If it's done and you again didn't see any errors, you have to **shutdown** the laptop again.
+If you again didn't see any errors after it's done, you have to **shutdown** the laptop again.
 DO NOT REBOOT, shut it down.
 It's even more important now: if you reboot, old FD will be used, the one that describes `bios` region as `0x21000-0xfffff`.
 And since you just flashed `bios` to `0x21000-0x7fffff`, this `0x21000-0xfffff` will most likely just contain `FF`s, so the laptop won't boot and will look like a brick.
 In that case you will need to press and hold power button for ~10 seconds to hard reset.
 To avoid all that, just do not reboot, shut it down.

 ## Misc